evanx/redex/README.md

 where we use a "promisified" Redis client for ES7 async functions: https://github.com/evanx/redixrouter/blob/master/lib/Redis.js

-Note that we add the pending request to a collection in Redis, and remove it once the message has been dispatched.
-In event of an error, we revert the pending message, to be fail-safe.
+Note that we add the pending request to a collection in Redis, and remove it once the message has been processed successfully.
+In event of an unexpected exception, we might revert the pending message, to be fail-safe.

 Incidently that the Redis `brpoplpush` command blocks its Redis client instance, which can then not be used concurrently, so we create its own Redis client instance.